Need some help creating a plan you can stick with and follow?

-The fact is, meal planning is a wonderful strategy to help families enjoy healthy, home-cooked meals with the awesome added benefit of saving time, money and stress!
-Meals prepared at home generally contain a greater variety of nutrient-rich foods compared to those found at typical restaurants.
+The fact is, meal planning is a wonderful strategy to help families enjoy healthy, home-cooked meals with the awesome added benefits of saving time, money, and stress!
+Meals prepared at home generally contain a greater variety of nutrient-rich foods compared with those found at typical restaurants.

 By making your meals at home, you can significantly save money.
 A typical take-out meal costs the average family of four about $25.
 Yet, with this same amount of money, you can actually feed your family three highly nutritious whole food meals, plus healthy snacks!

 So, by learning how to create a weekly meal plan, you’ll not only ensure that your family eats healthier and saves money, but it will also save you time and stress as well.
-That’s because once you make your meal plan and purchase the ingredients needed for each of the meals outlined, you can then go on auto-pilot … simply executing the meal plan day-by-day without having to stress over what’s for dinner and without having to make multiple trips to the market.
+That’s because once you make your meal plan and purchase the ingredients needed for each of the meals outlined, you can then go on auto-pilot.
+Simply execute the meal plan day-by-day without having to stress over what’s for dinner and without having to make multiple trips to the market.

 Shown above is what’s on the menu at The Nourishing Home for our first week back-to-school.
 You can find each of the recipes listed (as well as my free meal planning template) by visiting Healthy Back-to-School Menu.